How to Help Prevent Water Damage in Your Home [Video]

-Fortunately, there are steps that you can take to help prevent water damage from appliances, and protect your home.
-It is helpful to understand some of the common causes of water damage, which include leaky baseboard heating, air conditioning condensation drains, and failed water heaters, washing machine hoses and plumbing.
+Fortunately, there are steps that you can take to help prevent water damage from plumbing problems.
+It is helpful to understand some of the common causes of water damage.
+These may include heating and air-conditioning systems, water heaters, appliances, valves, pipes and plumbing fixtures.

-- If you will be away from home for an extended period, shut off the water supply and drain the pipes.
-During the heating season, if your home is heated by an older steam heating system, consult with your heating professional to determine if it is safe to turn off the water supply for your particular heating system.
+- If you will be away from home for an extended period, consider shutting off the water supply, but consult with a heating professional first to understand if doing so will compromise any other systems in your home.
+Maintain a temperature of at least 55 degrees in your home.
 Also, if your home is protected by a fire sprinkler system, do not turn off the water to this system, and maintain sufficient heat to prevent a freeze-up.

-- Consider having your air conditioning system inspected regularly by a professional.
+- Consider having your air-conditioning system inspected regularly by a professional.
 Check around the unit for indications of leaks.
 Check the drain lines annually and clean them if they are clogged.
 Change the air filter annually at a minimum.

-- Inspect water heaters, showers, tubs, toilets, sinks and dishwashers annually, and have them repaired if there are any signs of leaks or corrosion.
-When possible, install water heaters in areas with floor drains to minimize damage if leaks should occur.
+- Inspect water heaters, showers, tubs, toilets, sinks, dishwashers, refrigerators and washing machines annually, and have them repaired if there are signs of leaks or corrosion.
+Be sure to include supply lines, hoses, connections and fittings in the inspection.

 - Check caulking around showers, bathtubs, sinks and toilet bases, and make repairs as needed.

-- If your refrigerator has an ice machine or water dispenser, the hose between the wall and the refrigerator to determine if it is pinched or stressed.
+- If your refrigerator has an ice machine or water dispenser, check the hose between the wall and the refrigerator to determine if it is pinched or stressed.
 Also look for signs of leaking or wear and tear.

 - Check exposed plumbing (pipes, valves, etc.) for signs of leaking or corrosion.
 Have any pipe damage fixed immediately to prevent more costly repairs in the future.

 1 Insurance Information Institute (http://www.iii.org/press_releases/water-damage-whats-covered-whats-not.html)